Nancy J.P. Anderson, MA (St. Catherine University in St. Paul, Minnesota, USA)

 “In Search of Interconnectedness: Care Ethics Focus of Etty Hillesum’s Engagement”

 During Etty Hillesums lifetime the humanum was seriously threatened, while humanity’s survival was at stake.
 She was profoundly committed to helping persecuted subjects, particularly inmates of Camp Westerbork.
 Her engagement was a humanist stance, which examined more closely should be linked both to philosophical and theological considerations.
 However, essentially she wanted to sincerely respond to the Old Testament appeal of JHWH: ‘Where are you in the world, Adam, Eve?’

 Revd.
 Canon Patrick Woodhouse (Wells Cathedral, UK)

-Photographer, graduated in Multimedial Arts in Venice, actually attending my Master in Photography and Photographic Studies in the University of Applied Sciences and Arts of Dortmund.
+She is actually attending a Master in Photography and Photographic Studies at the University of Applied Sciences and Arts of Dortmund, Germany.

 Jacqueline van der Zee

 Jacqueline van der Zee, geboren 1966 te Drachten, begon haar pianostudie aan het Conservatorium van Groningen.